Rustbelt Mobile Cultural Exchange Center & Other Creative Projects

 Board Certified Low Budget Mystic

-Christopher Olszewski is a board-certified low budget mystic and since 2010 has been producing a variety of socially engaged creative projects.
-He is also known as The Bishop Rustbelt Messiah.
+Since 2016, Christopher has been producing a variety of socially engaged creative projects using the vehicle as a mobile vessel for concepts, beliefs, opinions and theories.
 His current creative project "The Rustbelt Mobile Exchange Center" tries to combat the years of negative public relations, cast a positive promotion of the region, rediscover the rich history and document the spirited people of the American Rustbelt.